Gorbachev Peace (Fabergé egg)

 The Gorbachev Peace egg is a Fabergé egg by Fabergé workmaster Victor Mayer.
 In 1991, Herbert Mohr-Mayer gave the Gorbachev Peace Egg to Mikhail Gorbachev, president of the former Soviet Union.
 It was given as a tribute to the way in which Gorbachev had succeeded in reducing tensions between East and West.
-Mikhail Gorbachev donated this Fabergé egg as an Easter present to the Kremlin Museum in Moscow.
+Gorbachev subsequently donated this egg as an Easter present to the Kremlin Museum in Moscow.

-The egg is made of 18Kt yellow gold and covered with transparent green vitreous enamel.
-The upper half of the egg opens up and reveals a golden dove.
+The egg is made of 18 karat yellow gold and covered with transparent green vitreous enamel.
+The upper half of the egg opens up to reveal a golden dove.